itzmeanjan/intent/README.md

 - Set Wallpaper
 - Open any `URL`
 - Open Dialer for calling a specific number
+- Can pick a contact from your default phone activity
+- Can capture a photo using default _Camera Activity_

 ## how to use it ?
 Well make sure, you include `intent` in your `pubspec.yaml`.